evisvasiu/esp32-modbus-wifi-manager/README.md

-# Portable firmware that makes ESP32 function as a I/O device with Modbus-TCP + configuration interface
+# Firmware that makes ESP32 function as a I/O device with Modbus-TCP + configuration interface

 ### Based on the following libraries
 Modbus: https://github.com/emelianov/modbus-esp8266